Every new hire comes with a hidden cost that never shows up on your P&L.

 4. Margin Erosion Nobody Can Explain

-In my experience working with scaling businesses, the Hiring Tax typically consumes 10-15% of revenue.
-It’s invisible because it’s distributed across:
+In my experience working with growing businesses, the Hiring Tax typically eats 10-15% of revenue.
+It's invisible because it's spread across:

 - Salaries for coordination roles that shouldn't exist